allypalanzi/allypalanzi.github.io/_posts/writing/2015-06-01-hackathon.markdown

 Obviously not everyone is going to have this luxury, and diversity can be tough.
 However, if you try, it can definitely happen.
 If you're planning an event, be sure to reach out to different networks.
 Find organizations that are outside of your usual friend group or meetup group and go through them.
 Find twitter accounts for orgs and ask them to tweet for you.
 There are lots of women and people of color who want to come to your event, you just need to reach them.
 And you just have to try.

-![Attendees get a Wordpress primer from Beth](/assets/images/hackathon/dcft2.jpg)
-<figcaption>Participants getting a Wordpress primer from Beth</figcaption>
+![Attendees get a Wordpress primer from Beth](/assets/images/hackathon/dcft2.jpg) *Participants getting a Wordpress primer from Beth*

 ### Logistics